lkodinsson/MARS/Basic/PHB.md

 ## Languages

 When characters are created they are considered native speakers of their starting languages.
-If any characters wish to learn new languages they will need to acquire them exactly the same way that one would acquire a new advanced skill.
+If any characters wish to learn new languages they will need to acquire them exactly the same way that one would acquire a new complex skill.
 Therefore, non-native languages have values as roll values.
 Languages as skills are associated with intelligence.

 Whenever your character tries to read, write, speak, or listen to a language that they aren't native in, they will usually need to make a Language check.
 Once you become a master of that language, it is functionally the same as if you were native in that Language, so you will no longer need to roll to determine success.